postlund/pyatv/docs/atvremote.rst

     Found Apple TVs:
     - Apple TV at 10.0.10.22 (login id: 00000000-1234-5678-9abc-def012345678)

+    Note: You must use 'pair' with devices that have home sharing disabled

 In case you have multiple devices, they should all show up.
 The discovery process is performed for 3 seconds, which might be too short and sometimes a device might not show up.
 Either just try again or raise the discover